-Due to the GCC weather closing on Friday, January 5, the Spring 2018 bill due date has been extended through January 8, 2018.
-For any class registrations occurring after that date, including late starting classes, and classes that don’t meet for the entire semester, charges are due immediately upon receipt of your revised bill reflecting new charges.
+Spring 2019 BILLS ARE DUE BY JANUARY 4, 2019.
+For any class registrations occurring after that date, including late starting classes, and classes that don’t meet for the entire semester, charges are due immediately upon receipt of your new bill.
 See additional information and helpful links below that will guide you through options for paying your bill.

 Remember, if you are considering dropping classes, exchanging classes (drop a class and add another class of equal credit), officially withdrawing from all of your classes, or simply not showing up for classes after the semester begins, it is very important that you thoroughly read our refund policy to learn when you will be entitled to a reduction in charges or a refund of any payments made.
 Our refund policy is clearly stated on the reverse of all hardcopy bills and on page two of the electronic version of your bill.

-Spring 2018 charges are now available to view on your account.
-Our official means of delivering your billing statement to you is electronically through your “MyGCC” account.
-If you wish to receive a paper bill, you may request one at any time by sending a message to firstname.lastname@example.org.
+We anticipate that spring 2019 charges should be available to view on your account by no later than Tuesday, November 13.
+Our official means of delivering your billing statement to you is electronically via your “MyGCC” account.
+If you wish to receive a paper bill, you may request one at any time by sending a message to email@example.com.
 Enter “Request for Bill” in the subject line.

-Once you receive your first e-bill, for any new registrations occurring after that date, a new e-bill will be available within 3-7 days following the date any changes were made to your class schedule that result in additional charges.
+Once you receive your first e-bill, for any new registrations occurring after that date, a new e-bill will be available within 3-7 days following any changes to your registration that effect your charges.
 Anytime changes are made to your class schedule, those changes will trigger a new bill.
 We generate bills every Friday through the last day to drop classes with a partial refund.
 Each time a new e-bill is available online, an e-mail notification will be sent to your GCC student e-mail account as well as to any active personal e-mail accounts we have on file.
 Upon receipt of the notification, review the helpful links that will assist you in paying your bill.
 We urge students to pay online through their “MyGCC” account in order to expedite the payment process.

-If you have not yet paid your fall or summer 2017 account in full, it is now considered seriously past due.
+If you have not yet paid your fall and/or summer 2018 bills in full by now, your account is considered seriously past due.
 Regular collection procedures apply, including: a late fee, a financial obligation hold on your account, denial of access to grades and transcripts, denial of future registration, collection agency referral, and MA State Intercept Reporting.
 Please pay your past due bill immediately to avoid unnecessary inconvenience.
 Once your account is submitted to our collection agency, you will be required to submit all payments to the collection agency and you will be liable for a collection fee of up to 18 percent of your unpaid balance.
-See past due bills for additional collection action that will be taken.
+See past due bills for additional information on our collections process.

 Accessing your bill online